Enterprise AI | | 21 min read

 Step 1: Define the Use Case

-Start with a specific use case, not a broad AI category.
-Define the workflow name, business owner, current process, AI role, target users, systems involved, data required, expected benefit, risks and controls, and measurement period.
+Name the workflow, owner, current process, AI role, users, systems, data required, expected benefit, risks, controls, and measurement period.

 If the use case cannot be described clearly, it is too early to calculate ROI.